GeorgeElsham/FoundationProgrammes/README.md

 9) Ignore warnings and finish.
 10) Complete.

+## Quirks

+The input data isn't formatted the best, so there are many inconsistencies.

+You may see "`[SHORTENED]:`" in the description column for some programmes.
+This means that the F1 & F2 titles have been extracted from this description, and not displayed in the description anymore for readability.

 ## Running

 Use Python 3 and execute by running `main.py` with `python3 src/main.py` or equivalent.